phonedude/cs595-s21/assignments/jayanetti/3/README.md

 * Median number of cookies: 0

-* Here are the screen shots of completion.
+### Screenshots

+* Collecting the data for each URL.
 <img src="screenshots/1.png" width="700">

+* Creating the summary table and reporting the summary.
 <img src="screenshots/2.png" width="700">